nomnivore/create-ts-init/README.md

 ### Minimal base

-CTSA is designed to be fully modular.
+`create-ts-init` is designed to be fully modular.
 The base template is minimal and contains only what is necessary to compile and run TypeScript code.
 Additional functionality must be enabled through the prompts, including code style enforcement using ESLint and Prettier.

 Additional features can be scaffolded to a new application through use of modules (or extras).